What is Rotomolding?

-Rubbermaid coolers are made through rotomolding process with the added benefit of Microban antimicrobial technology that is incorporated during the manufacturing process.
+Rubbermaid coolers are made using the rotomolding process with the added benefit of Microban antimicrobial technology that is incorporated during the manufacturing process.
 It is not surprising that coolers often get put away with a little leftover liquid floating around inside, creating a perfect environment for mold and mildew to grow.
 Microban has partnered with Rubbermaid to create a customized antimicrobial solution for Rubbermaid coolers that works effectively against a broad spectrum of bacteria, mold, and mildew.
 This custom solution is easily applied during the rotomolding manufacturing process of the coolers.

 The images below show an untreated cooler on the left that has grown mold and has an extremely strong and unpleasant odor.
 The Microban treated cooler on the right still has the liquid present, but there is no mold, mildew or pungent odors to be seen or smelled.

 Another example of rotomolded antimicrobial products are water storage tanks.
-The purpose of water storage tanks are often to store water for future use.
+The purpose of water storage tanks is often to store water for future use.
 It is not hard to imagine that microbes can easily grow and multiply on the surface of water tanks, causing product degradation and creating a negative impact on the quality of the water.
 Microban antimicrobial technology can be built in into plastic water storage tanks at the point of manufacture.

-- Effective against harmful bacteria.
+- Are effective against harmful bacteria.

-- Extended functional lifetime of water tanks.
+- Extend the functional lifetime of water tanks.